 If something is out of whack, our body will tell us.

 We have four phases of our cycle: menstruation, the follicular phase, ovulation, and the luteal phase.
-All of these phases are unique in that they require different approaches in how we treat our bodies, according to Dr. Daria Sheptitskaya of TranquiliQi Acupuncture clinic.
+All of these phases are unique in that they require different approaches to how we treat our bodies.
 Since each phase of our cycle is so different, we need to be in tune with our bodies instead of running on the treadmill adamant to reach our goals regardless because doing that can hurt us rather than help us.

 The Menstrual Cycle

 The infamous part of our cycle, our period, is Day 1 of our cycle and the fiercest force of nature that requires us to rest, whether we like it or not.
 Our hormones are at the lowest, and our cravings are at the highest.
 This is a time to scale down and to reset our minds and bodies, and to practice extra self-care in the form of eating the proper foods and taking it easy on the cardio.

 Our hormones are at the lowest, and our cravings are at the highest.

 Our body typically needs extra replenishing with a mix of healthy fats, lean proteins, and low GI complex carbohydrates such as whole grains and root veggies.
 Iron-rich foods are essential since many women experience low iron levels during the menstrual phase.
 You can supplement with an iron tablet or include iron-rich foods such as pumpkin seeds, spinach, and grass-fed eggs and beef.
-Exercise is best if left to a leisurely walk, as too much strenuous activity further depletes our energy and resources.
+Exercise is best left to a leisurely walk, as too much strenuous activity further depletes our energy and resources.

 If the menstrual cycle is winter, the follicular phase is springtime.
 During this phase, HIIT cycles and exercise can be introduced as our body starts to emerge from hibernation, and our estrogen levels increase.
 This is a time for planning and building more social connections as your energy levels are higher.